Inzhenerka/docs.getdbt.tech/website/docs/docs/explore/explore-projects.md

 - **Data health signals** &mdash; View the [data-health-signals](/docs/explore/data-health-signals) for each resource to understand its health and performance.

 ### Catalog permissions

+When using global navigation and searching across your projects, the following permissions apply.

 - Your project access permissions determine which dbt projects appear in the left-hand menu of the global navigation.
 - In <Constant name="explorer" /> searches, we use soft access controls, you'll see all matching resources in search results, with clear indicators for items you don't have access to.